Vyral/sandy-eagon-blog/_drafts/things-every-homeowner-should-do.md

 ---
 layout: post
-title: Things Every Homeowner Should Do
+title: 7 Tips for New Homeowners
 tags:
   - Buyer Tips
 excerpt: 'When you buy a home, the temptation is strong to grab the keys and move in already, but there are a few things you should take care of right away before you even start the process.'